sarugaku/vistir/README.rst

 **run**
 ////////

-Runs the given command using :func:`subprocess.Popen` and passing sane defaults.
+Runs the given command using ``subprocess.Popen`` and passing sane defaults.

 .. code:: python